kris-joseph/python-2022-01-yul-online/_episodes/12-dataframes.md

 For next class, complete the following exercise:

-Use what you've learned to write a script that uses the Pandas library to reads the insurance cost data from `insurance.csv` and create summary statistics for the 'BMI' column.
+Use what you've learned to write a script that uses the Pandas library to reads the insurance cost data from `insurance.csv` and outputs summary statistics for data in the 'BMI' column, grouped by smokers and non-smokers.
 Include the minimum value, maximum value, median, and average.

 **Hint**: The Pandas library is probably more helpful than your code from the previous assignment.
 Look at the examples in this episode to piece your code together!